 Hurricane Maria destroys hundreds of homes, knocks out power across Puerto Rico

-Torrential rains continued in Puerto Rico late Wednesday as Hurricane Maria moved away from the island, after destroying hundreds of homes and knocking out power for most of its 3.4 million residents.
+Torrential rains continued in Puerto Rico early Thursday as Hurricane Maria moved away from the island, after destroying hundreds of homes and knocking out power for most of its 3.4 million residents.

 The storm was approaching the eastern portion of the Dominican Republic, on its way to Turks and Caicos, the National Hurricane Center reported.

-Maria's core was about 55 miles northeast of Punta Cana, Dominican Republic, with wind gusts of 110 miles per hour, the hurricane center wrote in its 11 p.m.
-ET Wednesday advisory.
+Maria's core was about 70 miles north of Punta Cana, Dominican Republic, with wind gusts of 110 miles per hour, the hurricane center wrote in its 5 a.m.
+ET Thursday advisory.

-Maria weakened to a Category 2 storm Wednesday evening, but has the possibility of regaining major hurricane status by Thursday.
+Maria weakened to a Category 2 storm Wednesday evening, but regained major hurricane status by Thursday.

 The massive power outage came after Hurricane Irma tore through the island weeks ago -- leaving more than 1 million people without electricity.
 As of Maria's arrival, more than 70,000 residents still had no electricity.